rust-lang/reference/src/expressions/struct-expr.md

 A struct expression with fields enclosed in parentheses constructs a tuple struct.
 Though it is listed here as a specific expression for completeness, it is equivalent to a [call expression] to the tuple struct's constructor.
-Example:
+For example:

 ```rust
 struct Position(i32, i32, i32);